Starting from the Ground Up: Building an Unclaimed Property Compliance Program

 Establishing an unclaimed property compliance program is not an easy undertaking.
 It requires the significant investment of time, resources, and talent.
 It is not an initiative that can be rushed, as it takes a fair amount of research, internal analysis, and collaboration to do it right.

-However, when done correctly, a comprehensive program for unclaimed property compliance will pay dividends in the form of reduced risk, greater protection of assets, customer retention and investor satisfaction.
+However, when done correctly, a comprehensive program for unclaimed property compliance will pay dividends in the form of reduced risk, greater assets protected, increased customer retention and improved investor satisfaction.

 If you’ve been tasked with building an escheat compliance program from the ground up and could use assistance, we can help.
 Keane’s National Consulting and Advisory Services Practice has helped countless firms establish comprehensive programs to ensure success going forward.
 Please contact us for additional information.